-Before you can determine the best dog brush to use on your lab, you should learn more about the breed as a whole.
-Once you do more research and gain a clear understanding of your dog’s breed and how those types of dogs react to certain things, you can take care of them better.
+Before determining the best dog brush to use in your lab, you should learn more about the breed as a whole.
+Once you do more research and clearly understand your dog’s breed and how those types of dogs react to certain things, you can take care of them better.

 How to Brush Your Labrador

 The only way to keep your dog’s coat from matting is to brush it weekly.
-Pay attention to how you are brushing your dog and make a decision on what technique you are going to use.
+Pay attention to how you are brushing your dog and decide what technique you will use.

 If you are able, take your dog outside for grooming.
 If you must brush them indoors, do it in the bathtub or over a towel.
 You may want to have a vacuum nearby for stray hairballs.

-You should not stray from the once a week rule for brushing your dog.
+It would help if you did not stray from the once-a-week rule for brushing your dog.
 Brush them too often, and their skin will dry out and produce dandruff; brush their fur too little, and the amount of shedding will significantly increase.

 Types of Dog Brushes

 - Slicker brush – A brush that has angled bristles.
-They are good for any type of dog fur and help with detangling
+They are suitable for any dog fur and help with detangling.

 - Pin brush – These are for long, smooth dog hair